ScuzzyFox/TagMyStickies/readme.md

 - Open a terminal in the /Django directory of the project.
 Run `python3 -m venv env` and then `source env/bin/activate` to create and activate a virtual python environment in your terminal.
 If you're on windows you'll need to run `cd env/Scripts && activate && cd ../../` instead.
 You'll need to do this only for python when working with Django, so I recommend you have 1 terminal open for node stuff and 1 for Django.
 You'll need to make sure you activate the virtual environment every time you close your terminal to keep working with Django.

 - Once that's done, run `pip install -r requirements.txt` to install all the python packages from the requirements.txt file.
 These are instaled only in your virtual environment and not globally, to keep things clean.
+Just like with `node install` you'll want to install the python requirements every time you pull/fetch.

 - Once you have your python virtual environment set up, you can change directories into the `Django/tagmystickies` folder and run `python manage.py makemigrations` then `python manage.py migrate` to set up the database.
 DO THIS EVERY TIME you pull/fetch or change any `models.py` file.
 No harm in running this every time you start a session of work.